flamewave000/doit/docs/grammar.md

 ### Help Statement

-Within a target, you can provide a help block that can be parsed as a special singleline or multiline block of text that can be printed for the entire program when a user passes the `-h` or `--help` flags to the program.
-The must only be one Help block per scope or you will get an error.
+Within a target, you can provide a help block that can be parsed as a special singleline or multiline block of text that can be printed for the entire program when a user runs the program without any sub-commands.
+There must only be one Help block per scope or you will get an error.

 ```
 @@@